Operating system: 64-bit Windows 7 - 10, Apple macOS 10.10 - 10.15, or 64-bit Linux with at least glibc 2.27.

 If a job appears to be stuck or hung (please allow ample time for percentage to change), right-click the job in the Jobs panel and choose Stop.
 Try export again with Export > Video > Parallel processing disabled (unchecked).
 If there is still a problem see what percentage it reaches before failing or hanging.
 Then, apply the percentage to your project duration to find the rough time of where it seems to be having trouble.
 Is there something complicated or different there?
 You can temporarily remove some things in this area and try again to see if export goes further.

 You can also create text with an external program as an image with an alpha channel and composite it.
 To composite, you add a video track to the Timeline to use as a layer.
-Make sure the C button in the new track’s header is “on” to enable compositing.
-Finally, you open an image, set its Properties to adjust duration or enable an image sequence, add it to the new video track, and further adjust its position and duration as-needed.
-You might also want to apply the Size & Position filter to the image clip.
+Then, you open an image, set its Properties to adjust duration or enable an image sequence, add it to the new video track, and further adjust its position and duration as-needed.
+You might also want to apply the Size, Position & Rotate filter to the image clip.
 The image file formats that support an alpha channel are PNG, SVG, and TGA.
 You can also use Quicktime Animation format.
 There are many tools that can create images with alpha channels for this purpose.
-Some of them include GIMP, Inkscape, Krita, Paint.NET, Photoshop, etc. For animation, consider Blender and Synfig.
+Some of them include GIMP, Inkscape, Krita, Paint.NET, etc. For animation, consider Blender and Synfig. * * *

 Some formats and compression methods simply make it take longer.
 In the Settings menu set Interpolation to Nearest Neighbor.
 This setting not only affects the quality of image scaling but also the accuracy of seeking.
 Please be aware that this setting may cause seeking to become less accurate resulting in some frames repeating when stepping frame-by-frame backwards or the first several frames in the forward direction immediately after a seek.